 Classes: See "Official Handbook of the Indiana 4-H Horse and Pony Program" for a detailed description of each class.
 Western (stock seat), Hunt Seat and Saddle Seat classes will be offered.
 4-H has a dress code that is documented in the "Official Handbook of the Indiana 4-H Horse and Pony Program".
 Warren County will follow this dress code unless health or safety issues dictate otherwise as deemed by a horse show judge, and this information will be made available by the Executive Committee.

 Entries for classes must be made prior to the County Fair.
-In halter and showmanship, the same animal may be shown only once, either as Saddle Type, Hunter Type or Western.
+In halter and showmanship, the same animal may be shown only once, either

 Junior Leaders

 Club Leaders: